Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Copper Wiring.md

 ## Shielded Twisted Pair
 A shielded twisted pair (STP) is made of two to four pairs of twisted wires.
 Each pair is contained in a layer of braided foil sheathing before being twisted with the other pairs in the cable.
 This reduces electrical interference.
 STP is used in Cat 7 and Cat 8 cables.

+**Direct burial**
+the practice of burying cables underground.
+Direct burial cables should be STP cables with an extra waterproof sheathing.
+It is recommended that direct burial be between six and eight inches underground in a protective PVC pipe and placed away from any other lines that contain electrical current.

+#### Plenum
+Plenum is a **Teflon-type covering** used to cover all types of network cables.
+Plenum is used in cables that may be exposed to extreme heat or have the possibility of releasing gasses into a ventilation system, such as in ceilings.